-Arrival: Students are not allowed in the building until 7:50.
-No adult supervision will be in place prior to this time and if parents drop students prior to 7:50 A.M. the parent assumes the risk as no adult supervision will be in place prior to 7:50 A.M.
+Arrival: Students are not allowed in the building until 7:50 a.m.
+No adult supervision will be in place prior to this time.
+If parents drop students prior to 7:50 a.m., the parent assumes the risk as no adult supervision will be in place prior to 7:50 a.m.
 Parents dropping children off at school should use the drop-off lanes only.
 Do NOT use the bus lane until AFTER the buses have departed.
 Also, parents should NOT drop off students on the West side of the school or at the crosswalk by the bike racks on the East side of the school.
 Dismissal: Car tags are needed for dismissal.
-If you do not have a car rider tag, please park and sign out your student in the front office
+If you do not have a car rider tag, please park and sign out your student in the front office.

 Please drive slowly in the parking lot and watch for darting children.
-Patience is a must in the morning!
+Patience is a must in the morning and afternoon!